SwingbyProtocol/BEP20Token/README.md

 $ tbnbcli token info --symbol TESTONE-A43 --trust-node --node http://data-seed-pre-0-s3.binance.org:80
 ```

-### TrasnferOut BSC from BC (100 TESTONE-A43 tokens will be tranfered to BSC address)
+### TrasnferOut BSC from BC (100 TESTONE-A43 tokens will be transferred to BSC address)
 ```
 $ tbnbcli bridge transfer-out --to <your bsc address> --expire-time <expiry time e.g. 1603011072> --chain-id Binance-Chain-Ganges --from owner --amount 10000000000:TESTONE-A43 --node http://data-seed-pre-0-s3.binance.org:80
 ```

-### TransferOut BC from BSC (100 TESTONE-A43 tokens will be tranfered to BC address)
+### TransferOut BC from BSC (100 TESTONE-A43 tokens will be transferred to BC address)
 ```
 $ AMOUNT=<your amount e.g. if decimals == 18, should be set 100> TO=<your bc address> truffle exec scripts/transferOutToBC.js --network bsc_testnet
 ```